amonks/run/README.md

 Triggers are other task IDs which should always be run alongside this task, and whose success should cause this task to re-execute.
-If a task A lists B as a dependency, and both A and B are running, successful execution of B will always trigger an execution of A.
+If a task A lists B as a trigger, and both A and B are running, successful execution of B will always trigger an execution of A.

 Triggers can be task IDs from child directories.
 For example, the trigger